achimgaedke/python-dirmagic/doc/usecases.rst

 ----------------

-This is an example of a criterion checking the contents of two directories using :py:func:`AllMatchCriterion` based on their filenames.
+This is an example of a criterion checking the contents of two directories using :py:class:`AllMatchCriterion` based on their filenames.

 It asserts that: